1965

 Most Euro SM’s had non-retractable, manually-adjusted 3-point seat belts.

-USA/Canadian seat belts were as follows:
+USA/Canadian seat belt configurations were as follows:

 Britax "Lyfe-Lok" manual 3-point seat belts as found on most USA SM's with manufacturing dates in 1971